tkhamez/neucore/doc/API.md

 #### tracking

 Allows a player to view corporation member tracking data.
+In addition, membership in a group that determines which company is visible is necessary.

 Corporation API
-- Returns all corporations that have member tracking data. `/user/corporation/tracked-corporations`
+- Returns corporations that have member tracking data. `/user/corporation/tracked-corporations`
 - Returns tracking data of corporation members. `/user/corporation/{id}/members`

 Player API